 Funding for PhD students within the Applied Physiology program will primarily come from faculty advisor grant support and department teaching assistantships.
 Research Assistant awards will be made on a competitive basis for students that best fit the needs of the sponsoring faculty member.
 Teaching Assistant awards will be made on a competitive basis for students prepared to teach and otherwise assist with undergraduate instruction.

 Students can also apply for internal funding.
-For example, students can apply for any of the competitive awards offered through the UD Research Office or the Office of Graduate and Professional Education.
-This includes the University Graduate Fellow Award, the University Graduate Scholar Award, and the University Dissertation Award.
+For example, students can apply for any of the competitive awards offered through the UD Research Office or the Graduate College.
+This includes the University Fellowship Award, the University Graduate Scholar Award, and the University Dissertation Award.

 Students can also apply for pre-doctoral support from funding agencies such as the American Heart Association.
 All students will be encouraged to apply for these external awards.
 The sponsoring faculty member will work with the student to develop the proposal.